- 7 years professional software development experience.

 Motivation for Writing Code

-- Continually learning and refining skills and technique.
+- Continually learning and refining skills and technique (the craft).

 - How good ‘clean code’ looks on the screen.